Tony Hart: Early life

 Tony Hart was born in Hastings Road, Maidstone in Kent.
 He was interested in drawing from an early age.
 He attended All Saints, Margaret Street Resident Choir School and then Clayesmore School in Iwerne Minster, Dorset, where art was his best subject.

 Military service

-Hart left school in 1943 and wanted to join the Royal Air Force, but as he would have been unable to fly owing to slightly deficient eyesight, he followed in his father's footsteps and joined the British Indian Army instead where he gained an officers' commission in the 1st Gurkha Rifles, serving from 1943 to 1947.
+Hart left school in 1943 and wanted to join the Royal Air Force, but as he would have been unable to fly owing to slightly deficient eyesight, he followed in his father's footsteps and joined the British Indian Army instead where he gained an officer's commission in the 1st Gurkha Rifles, serving from 1943 to 1947.
 His military career was cut short, however, when he was told that lower-ranked British officers would be replaced by Indian officers following Indian independence, so he decided to return to civilian life.
-The outbreak of the Korean War (25 June 1950) saw him being re-commissioned in the Territorial Army, attached to the Royal Artillery, from 23 November 1948 to 1 July 1950.
+The outbreak of the Korean War (25 June 1950) saw him being recommissioned in the Territorial Army, attached to the Royal Artillery, from 23 November 1948 to 1 July 1950.